4 Ways To Combat Winter Blues Amid the Coronavirus Pandemic

 During the winter, as we all know, days become colder, shorter, and darker, and we spend much more time inside.
 The lack of daily sunlight can throw off your circadian rhythm.
 This can cause your brain to produce too much of the sleep hormone melatonin and to release less serotonin, the feel-good brain chemical that affects your mood.
 With winter approaching and us spending more and more time indoors due to the coronavirus pandemic, the result can be a chemical imbalance in our brains that makes us feel low and sluggish.

 Even before the winter weather arrived, we were already experiencing a lot of stress, anxiety, and emotional loss this year.
 Coronavirus pandemic left a bitter taste of resentment and exhaustion that we’re still experiencing.
 The negative effects are now maybe even more prominent than in the first wave.
-Holidays are canceled and, due to our global responsibility to keep ourselves and others safe, we can’t cheerfully reunite with friends and family to celebrate.
+Holidays are cancelled and, due to our global responsibility to keep ourselves and others safe, we can’t cheerfully reunite with friends and family to celebrate.
 Many are struggling with routine and the lack of energy, with loneliness and feeling of isolation, with disturbed sleeping patterns, with worry about the future.
 Our brains have been on high alert for months, and we are drained and tired.
 This is why winter blues can be amplified this winter season – our coping mechanisms and emotional resilience are wearing thin and it’s becoming more challenging to lift our moods, which is especially needed during the cold season.

 1. Go outside